How to invest in the ASX 200

 After you've been verified, you can deposit funds into your account by bank transfer.

 Once your account has been funded, navigate to the trading section and search for the ASX 200 ETF you want to buy.
-Again, you're looking here for the ETF with the lowest fees.
-According to our research, the BetaShares Australia 200 ETF has a management fee of 0.04%, while the iShares and SPDR ETFs have fees of 0.05%.
+Again, you're looking here for the ASX 200 ETF with the lowest fees.
+According to our research, the BetaShares Australia 200 ETF has the lowest management fee of any ASX 200 ETF, at 0.04%, followed by the iShares and SPDR ETFs, which have fees of 0.05%.

 Once you've found the ETF, select how much you want to buy, review the transaction and then hit "Buy" to complete the trade.